jonathan-odonnell/milestone-project-4/README.md

 6. Sign Up Form

     - This allows users to sign up for an account by entering their first name, last name, email address and password into the form.
-They can also sign up by clicking on the Facebook or Google icons to sign up using their Facebook or Google account.

 7. Sign In Form

-    - This enables users to sign in to their account by entering their email address and password or by using their Facebook or Google account.
+    - This enables users to sign in to their account by entering their email address and password or by by clicking on the Facebook or Google icons to sign in using their Facebook or Google account.

 8. Profile